About social enterprise

 SEWF recognises that governments are critical actors in the social enterprise ecosystem, playing an essential role in ecosystem development.
 We believe that social enterprises should be independent of the state while still partnering with governments when possible and appropriate.

 Ethically transparent and accountable

 Trade generated income

 Social enterprises aim to generate the majority of their operating income from sales of products or services as opposed to grants, donations, philanthropic sponsorship etc. SEWF recognises that during the start-up phase this may not be feasible.
 Typically, social enterprises strive to generate the majority of their operating income after 2-3 years of trading.
 Traditional operating income used to resource core services is also distinct from income streams typically used for capital projects, expansion and scaling, which can reasonably come from grants and other funds at any stage of a social enterprise’s operation.

 The interpretation of ‘trading income’ may be different across the world and will depend in part on the methods and systems used by governments to commission services or responses to social or environmental challenges.
 While stating that most social enterprises will generate the majority of their income from trading, SEWF recognises that trading is highly dependent on context, sector and maturity.

 Social enterprises strive to maintain mission primacy through different periods of transition.
 These transition period might include a change in management, a change in ownership or dissolution, disposal or conversion.
+Including a mission lock provision in founding documents, or making a public declaration, can ensure that resources are used in line with the organisation’s mission instead of being used for private gain.
 It is something social enterprises should enshrine if legally feasible.
-The asset lock is important to ensure that social enterprises cannot be aggressively, or softly, purchased by new owners for greater financial return.
+The mission lock is important to ensure that social enterprises cannot be aggressively, or softly, purchased by new owners for greater financial return.
 Incidences where high-profile social businesses are sold to private equity funds or private businesses damage the perception and reputation of social enterprises.

 Your social enterprise questions answered